When bricklayer John P. Thorton hired Frederick T. Camp to

 small business buildings like groceries and butcher shops, and minor

-residential structures; by the turn of the century the avenue saw the arrival
+residential structures, by the turn of the century the avenue saw the arrival

-of handsome Queen Anne rowhouses.
-On the
+of handsome rowhouses.

 opposite side of Park Avenue from the Thornton buildings, Simon Ginsberg

-In 1905 he purchased No. 1082 Park Avenue and relocated his
+operated his upholstery and furniture shop.
+In 1905, he purchased No. 1082 Park Avenue and relocated his

 shop.
 Business was apparently good for